bcrist/Zig-LC4k/readme.md

 other safety-critical application.

 # TODO
+* Assembly error reporting
+* Tests
 * JedecData disassembly
 * Report generation from JedecData (Functional & Timing)
-* SVF generation for all devices
-* Tests
 * ease of use: PTs.eql, PTs.any?
 * ease of use: helpers to set up common MC configurations?
 * How-To in readme